saad-karim/aacargo/README.md

 Set environment variable `export AABOT_OS=macos`

-Make sure terminal has permissions to control computer.
+Make sure terminal has permissions to control the computer.
 Go to `System Preferences > Security & Privacy > Accessbility` and make sure the terminal that will be used to launch the server is selected.

 ### Configuration ###